-Quickstart: Add a custom domain name to Azure Active Directory
+Add your custom domain name using the Azure Active Directory portal

 If you plan to federate your on-premises Windows Server AD with Azure AD, then you need to select the I plan to configure this domain for single sign-on with my local Active Directory checkbox when you run the Azure AD Connect tool to synchronize your directories.
 You also need to register the same domain name you select for federating with your on-premises directory in the Azure AD Domain step in the wizard.
 You can see what that step in the wizard looks like in these instructions.
 If you do not have the Azure AD Connect tool, you can download it here.